Let your individuality shine while learning life skills through stage skills at First Stage Theater Academy!

 First Stage Theater Academy fosters life skills through stage skills through classes emphasizing Creative Drama, Stage Movement, Voice and Speech and Scene Study.
-Summer and school year sessions are held at the Milwaukee Youth Arts Center, the Sharon Lynne Wilson Center for the Arts and the Oconomowoc Arts Center.
+Summer and school year sessions are held at the Milwaukee Youth Arts Center and the Sharon Lynne Wilson Center for the Arts in Brookfield.

 Questions?
 Call us at (414) 267-2970 or e-mail email@example.com.

-Serving new and returning students entering grades 6-7 in fall of 2014
+Serving new and returning students entering grades 3-5 in fall 2016

 Beginning of Day: Each Academy day begins with a gathering to prepare, share goals, and encourage each other to do our best.

 Acting Theory: Explore character, relationships, action and text while developing overall acting skills and confidence.

 Musical Theater: Increase your versatility and work on new vocal and dance techniques while exploring the art of telling a story through words, music, and movement.